Ultimate WordPress SEO Guide (15+ Proven Tips)

 - “The 8 C’s of Effective SEO Explained”,

 - “7 SEO Lessons I Learned: My Journey From Scriptwriter to Copywriter”.It works because it tells your readers upfront who are looking for a quick solution.
 Users love the idea of what they are getting.
-Another tip to bring home, unique numbers like 11, 7, are more likely to get clicked.
+Another tip to bring home is unique numbers like 11, and 7, are more likely to get clicked.

 11: Use Focus Keyword Throughout Your Article

-Before srart writing your content, make a proper keyword research.
-Pick a main keyword and write down the whole content based on that main keyword.
-Also, you should choose some LSI keyword to use thoughout your content.
+Before starting writing, your content, make proper keyword research.
+Pick the main keyword and write down the whole content based on that main keyword.
+Also, you should choose some LSI keywords to use throughout your content.